Varuzhan97/Dataset-Generation-for-DeepSpeech-Speech-To-Text-Engine/README.md

 Each dataset corpus additionally contains validated.csv file.
 Audio files(clips) that are included in the training, development, and testing sets must be included in validated.csv file too.
 The clips division ratio is 80-10-10.

+For many languages, Google Translate's text-to-speech API generates only a female voice.
+For generating a male voice please set the --generate_male argument to True.
+After this, the database will be consist of 50% male 50% female voices.

 Supported Languages are:
   - [x] English(en)
   - [x] Russian(ru)